kuroxide/video2ascii/README.md

 Find out the FPS of the video you wish to convert. \
 Rename the video to input.mp4 and copy it to ./input.

-Run the Python script using `python img2ascii.py` in this directory.
+Run the Python script using `python video2ascii.py` in this directory.
 Alternatively, open the script in your IDE and run the script.
-(Make sure to be in this directory.)
+(Make sure to be in this directory.) \
+The script will prompt you to enter the fps of the source video.
+You can check the fps in Windows by right-clicking on the video's icon and pressing 'Properties', followed by the 'Details' tab.

 Running this script may take a very long time, especially if you have a slow computer.
 Multithreading or something similar is planned for implementation at some point.